 Smart weather-based planning can also prevent wasteful applications of pesticides and fertilizer.
 A chemical pesticide or fertilizer applied right before rain can be washed away and will have little or no effect.
 Pesticide applications on windy days are also situations to avoid, as the wind can have an adverse effect on the dispersal of pesticides and even cause damage in nearby fields due to the drift.
 Spraying should be avoided when wind speed is above 15 km/h.

-Temperature should also be taken into consideration when deciding when to spray because of several factors such as the potential for droplet evaporation, risk of phytotoxicity and more.
-In general, spraying pesticides should be avoided if temperatures are above 30 degree Celsius.
+The temperature should also be taken into consideration when deciding when to spray because of several factors, such as the potential for droplet evaporation, risk of phytotoxicity, and more.
+In general, spraying pesticides should be avoided if temperatures are above 30 degrees Celsius.

-Relative humidity in the air is another important factor that influences the evaporation of droplets.
+Relative humidity in the air is another important factor influencing droplet evaporation.
 Spraying should be avoided when humidity is low.

-Knowing the right days to apply pesticides and fertilizer may make a difference between a healthy field and an unhealthy one.
+Knowing the right days to apply pesticides and fertilizer may make a difference between healthy and unhealthy fields.

 Hyperlocal weather forecast improves farmers’ weather app capabilities